 REGION FIVE: Chatham-Kent, Lambton County, Sarnia, Sun County and Windsor AAA Zone

-.3 The Chairs of the Representative Council and the Recreational Council will be elected at the Annual General Meeting for two (2) year terms, with the Chair of the Representative Committee being elected in even numbered years and the Chair of the Recreational Council elected in odd-numbered years save and except for the year 2007.
+.3 The Chairs of the Representative Council and the Recreational Council will be elected at the Annual General Meeting for two (2) year terms, with the Chair of the Representative Committee being elected in even numbered years and the Chair of the Recreational Council elected in odd-numbered years.

 .4 Members voting at the Annual General Meeting will have voting privileges as follows:

 .1 Each voting member or delegate may vote for the President and Senior Vice President;

 .2 Voting members are restricted to voting only for the Regional Vice Presidents who are candidates

 .3 Voting members or delegatescan only vote for the Chair of the Representative Council if their association